BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-2.md

 ## Question 5

 A Boolean variable can have which of the following values?
-1 point

 - [ ] 0, 1, 2
 - [ ] 0, -1